TryItOnline/tiosetup/README.md

 ARENA=arena2.tryitonline.nz
 # This is your email used for LetsEncrypt certificate revocations
 EMAIL=letsencrypt@tryitonline.nz
-#Sets MaxRetentionSec in journald.conf
+# Sets MaxRetentionSec in journald.conf
 JOURNALRETENTION="1week"
+# Provide commit number or branch for `git checkout` command performed after cloning main-server
+# This allows installing a historic version or a feature branch instead of the master latest
+MainServerCommit="master"
-# put your backed up let's encrypt certificates from previous TIO installation in
+# Put your backed up let's encrypt certificates from previous TIO installation in
 # private/letsencrypt.tar.gz and leave this setting alone
 # Alternatively if you do not have the certs yet and would like to generate them
 # change the line to